Topotecan (Intravenous route)

 Warnings:Intravenous route(Powder for Solution)

 Do not give topotecan hydrochloride to patients with baseline neutrophil counts of less than 1500 cells/mm(3).
-In order to monitor the occurrence of bone marrow suppression, primarily neutropenia, which may be severe and result in infection and death, monitor peripheral blood counts frequently on all patients receiving topotecan .
+Neutropenia, which may be severe and result in infection and death, may occur with use.
+Therefore, monitor peripheral blood counts frequently on all patients receiving topotecan .

 Topoisomerase I Inhibitor